-Y. Xu et al., "Nona-Arginine Facilitates Delivery of Quantum Dots into Cells Via Multiple Pathways," Journal of Biomedicine and Biotechnology, Hindawi Publishing Corporation, Jan 2010.
+Y. Xu et al., "Nona-Arginine Facilitates Delivery of Quantum Dots into Cells Via Multiple Pathways," Journal of Biomedicine and Biotechnology, vol. 2010, Hindawi Publishing Corporation, Sep 2010.

 Keywords and Phrases

-Arginine Derivative; Caveolin 1; Cell Penetrating Peptide; Clathrin; Nona Arginine; Quantum Dot; Unclassified Drug; Cadmium Derivative; Cadmium Selenide; Caveolin; Clathrin Heavy Chain; Nonaarginine; Oligopeptide; Selenium Derivative; Small Interfering RNA; Sulfide; Zinc Derivative; Zinc Sulfide; Cell Membrane; Cell Metabolism; Controlled Study; Energy; Human; Human Cell; Inhibition Kinetics; Internalization; Lipid Raft; Low Temperature; RNA Interference; Signal Transduction; Drug Antagonism; Drug Delivery System; Fluorescence Microscopy; Genetics; Metabolism; Methodology; Pinocytosis; Transport At the Cellular Level; Tumor Cell Line; Western Blotting; Biological Transport; Blotting, Western; Cadmium Compounds; Caveolins; Cell Line, Tumor; Clathrin Heavy Chains; Drug Delivery Systems; Humans; Microscopy, Fluorescence; Oligopeptides; Pinocytosis; Quantum Dots; RNA, Small Interfering; Selenium Compounds; Sulfides; Zinc Compounds
+Arginine Derivative; Caveolin 1; Cell Penetrating Peptide; Clathrin; Nona Arginine; Quantum Dot; Unclassified Drug; Cadmium Derivative; Cadmium Selenide; Nonaarginine; Selenium Derivative; Small Interfering RNA; Sulfide; Zinc Derivative; Zinc Sulfide; Cell Membrane; Cell Metabolism; Controlled Study; Energy; Human; Human Cell; Inhibition Kinetics; Internalization; Lipid Raft; Low Temperature; RNA Interference; Signal Transduction; Drug Antagonism; Fluorescence Microscopy; Genetics; Metabolism; Methodology; Pinocytosis; Transport At the Cellular Level; Tumor Cell Line; Western Blotting; Biological Transport; Blotting, Western; Cadmium Compounds; Caveolins; Cell Line, Tumor; Clathrin Heavy Chains; Drug Delivery Systems; Humans; Microscopy, Fluorescence; Oligopeptides; RNA, Small Interfering; Selenium Compounds; Sulfides; Zinc Compounds

 International Standard Serial Number (ISSN)